opengisch/django-oapif/README.md

 # Wait a little, then check that https://localhost/oapif/collections/signalo_core.pole/items works from your browser
 ```

+## Tests

+To run all tests, launch the Compose application as shown in the [Quickstart](#quickstart).
+Then run

+    docker compose exec django python manage.py test

 ## Authentication & permissions

-By default the viewsets under `signalo/core` use the `AllowAny` permissions class.
-You can override these app-level permissions for particular viewsets when registering their corresponding models.
+By default the viewsets under `signalo/core` use the `DjangoModelPermissionsOrAnonReadOnly` permissions class.
+You can add model permissions when registering their corresponding viewsets, as `permission_classes`.
 (Refer to https://www.django-rest-framework.org/api-guide/permissions/#api-reference for permission classes).
 Example:

     models.py
     ---------
+    from rest_framework import permissions
-    from rest_framework.permissions import DjangoModelPermissionsOrAnonReadOnly
+    from django_oapif.decorators import register_oapif_viewset
-    ...

     @register_oapif_viewset(
         custom_viewset_attrs={
-            "permissions_classes": (DjangoModelPermissionsOrAnonReadOnly,)
+            "permission_classes": (permissions.DjangoModelPermissionsOrAnonReadOnly,)
         }
     )